ravikirankb/typeahead/README.md

 You can enable caching by setting the cacheEnabled property to true for local filtering of data, instead of having to query each time the input is changed.
 The cache container may increase the memory usage of the control.
 Use it according to the requirement.

+## Instance Methods

+The control provides instance methods to update the required settings.

+setOptions: Used to update the options of the control as and when required.

+clearCache: Clears the cache store

+clear: Clears the value of the control

+dispose: Dispose the control, removes all events and clears any cache, renders the control as plain element.

+## Example

+$("").simple_typeahead().disable();

+or

+$("").simple_typeahead('disable');